BARD1: DNA repair

-BRCA1-BARD1 appears to have an important function in the recruitment of RAD51 protein to DNA double-strand breaks which is a crucial early step in the homologous recombinational repair of these breaks.
-It is likely that BRCA1-BARD1 functions as part of a higher-order “homologous recombination mediator complex” along with two other tumor suppressor proteins BRCA2 and PALB2.
+BRCA1/BARD1 appears to have an important function in the recruitment of RAD51 protein to DNA double-strand breaks which is a crucial early step in the homologous recombinational repair of these breaks.
+It is likely that BRCA1/BARD1 functions as part of a higher-order "homologous recombination mediator complex" along with two other tumor suppressor proteins BRCA2 and PALB2.

+Additionally, the BRCA1/BARD1 heterodimer seems to antagonistically compete with the tumor suppressor 53BP1 to promote the homologous recombination pathway rather than non-homologous end joining during double-strand break repair.
+Specifically, methylation of the H4K20 dimethylation mark (H4K20me2), found in large amounts in parental and unreplicated chromatin, supports 53BP1 recruitment.
+However, in nascent chromosomes, where H4K20me2 is mostly diluted, H4K20me0-mediated recruitment of BRCA1/BARD1 increases, suggesting a role in cell-cycle-dependent DNA repair.

 Interactions

 BARD1 has been shown to interact with: